Synchronized-TV/.github/PULL_REQUEST_TEMPLATE.md

 ## 🎯 Context
-Linked Issue: #
+Linked issue: #

-## ✅ Security & Quality Checklist
+Short summary of the change.

-- [ ] No secrets or credentials committed
+## 📝 Documentation
-- [ ] Dependencies reviewed (Dependency Review check passed)
+- [ ] Updated if needed

-- [ ] Tests executed and validated
+> ⚙️ CI will automatically verify dependencies, tests, linting, and security checks.

-- [ ] Reviewed by a CODEOWNER
+## 💡 Notes / Impact
-- [ ] Documentation updated if needed
+Security, infra, or data considerations (if any):

-## 🧩 Notes
+## 🚀 Deployment
-Security / Infrastructure / Data impact:
+Steps or special instructions (if any):